tornqvist/yeet/README.md

 component in the component tree.
 The `render` event does not bubble.

 ## Server rendering (SSR)
-Yeet has first class support for server rendering.
-There are plans to support server rendered templates, meaning any backend could render the actual HTML and yeet would wire up functionality using the pre-existing markup.
+Yeet has first-class support for server rendering.
+There are plans to support server-rendered templates, meaning any backend could render the actual HTML and yeet would wire up functionality using the pre-existing markup.

 Rendering on the server supports fully asynchronous components.
 If a component